 Is there anything manlier than walking outside before the noon day sun signals the start of the afternoon, walking knee or thigh-deep into freezing waters and catching your food for the day or weekend with nothing but a stick, string, a hook and something on that hook?
 There might be, but it’s hard to imagine what it is!
-Fishing is a fundamental of man’s history and culture all around the world and I’d argue it’s more of a challenging outdoor activity than traditional hunting because you typically can’t even see your mobile meal.
+Fishing is a foundation of man’s history and culture all around the world and I’d argue it’s more of a challenging outdoor activity than traditional hunting because you typically can’t even see your mobile meal.
 You’re trying to attract and catch a fast and even surprisingly crafty foe completely blind and it’s a game of minds, skill and will.

 Naturally, this kind of sport is a big hit here in the Smokies, and with the miles and miles and miles and miles of streams available in the National Park, all of which are open for the public to fish in, those who love to get their reel on will find quite a bit to like in East Tennessee!

 “Great Smoky Mountains National Park has about 2,900 miles of streams within its boundaries, and protects one of the last wild trout habitats in the eastern United States.
 Approximately 20% of the park’s streams are large enough to support trout populations.The park offers a wide variety of angling experiences from remote, headwater trout streams to large, coolwater smallmouth bass streams.
 Most streams remain at or near their carrying capacity of fish and offer a great opportunity to catch these species throughout the year.

 Fishing is permitted year-round in the park, from 30 minutes before official sunrise to 30 minutes after official sunset.
 The park allows fishing in all streams.